Data-driven learning for the Mori-Zwanzig formalism: a generalization of the Koopman learning framework: The Mori--Zwanzig Formalism

 The implicit solution of $\bfvg_\MMbar$ is in turn used to express closed evolutionary equations for the observables in the set $\MM$.

 Equation \eqref{eq:pGLE} is almost closed in our chosen set of variables except for the last term.
 The first term is the instantaneous configuration of the set of observables applied to the physical-space configuration at time $t$ and the second is a delayed impact of the set of observables applied to the physical-space variables at an earlier time $s<t$.
-Both these terms depend only on our chosen set of observables, $\MM$.
-However, the third term is induced by the observables in $\MMbar$, a set of function that is orthogonal to our chosen observables $\l\{g_i\r\}_{i=1}^M$.
-This term only depends on the initial configuration in the orthogonal space $\bfvg_\MMbar\l(0\r)$ propagated to the current time $t$ by the operator $\bfvL_{\MM\MMbar}\cdot e^{t \bfvL_{\MMbar\MMbar}}$.
+Both these terms depend only on the resolved observables $\bfvg_\MM$ at time $t$.
+However, the third term is induced by the initial setting of the under-resolved observables, $\bfvg_\MMbar(0)$, which cannot be generally resolved.
+Equation \eqref{eq:pGLE} is exact if one knows both $\bfvg_\MMbar(0)$ and $\bfvg_\MMbar(0)$, in which case, the system is fully resolved.
+Unfortunately, we do not have direct access to $\bfvg_\MMbar(0)$ as they are under-resolved observables, and one has to postulate their configurations in practice.